cs-4241-2023/a1-gettingstarted/README.md

 - all the sections start collapsed, except the first one
 - Slight padding to table rows, and set text align to left
 - Javascript animation to toggle collapsing sections so that only one section shows at a time
-- Use the following semantic tags for better readability: header, section, table, ul, footer
+- Use the following semantic tags for better readability: header, section, table, ul, footer.
+Also, used a hyperlink to my github page

 ### Design Achievements
 - Used Adobe's monochromatic palette with a blueish hue